ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 That is, $h_x(S)$ masks the features that are not in $S$, or in other words, we are perturbing the sample $x$.
 Specifically, $h_x(N) = x$.
-Alternatively, the $0$ in the \"otherwise\" case can be replaced by some kind of default value (see the last section of this post).
+Alternatively, the $0$ in the \"otherwise\" case can be replaced by some kind of default value (see the section titled SHAP in this post).

 For a set $S \subset N$, let us denote $1_S \in \{0, 1\}^n$ to be an
 $n$-bit where the $k$th bit is $1$ if and only if $k \in S$.